Field Day (Marshall Crenshaw album): Recording

 Crenshaw recalled the sessions for Field Day as very positive and loose.
 He recalled, "We had a really great crew on that record.
 It was Steve [Lillywhite] and Scott Litt and Garry Rindfuss.
 All we did every day was just have fun.
 We were all really happy with the end result."

 Field Day featured a bigger production than Crenshaw's debut, most notably with the drum sound.
-Crenshaw was pleased with this change of direction, saying "The thing is the tracks are really powerful and explosive, but there's never more than one guitar on it.
-There are some overdubs but the rhythm tracks are all just guitar, bass and drums.
+Crenshaw was pleased with this shift in direction, stating, "The thing is the tracks are really powerful and explosive, but there's never more than one guitar on it.
+There are some overdubs, but the rhythm tracks are all just guitar, bass, and drums.
 That made me really happy."

 Songs

 Field Day features "Whenever You're on My Mind" one of Crenshaw's most famous songs.
 The track was one that Crenshaw had felt confident about, calling it "the bomb" in an interview.
 Field Day also features "Our Town", a song which Crenshaw explained was about "being homesick" for his then-hometown, New York City.

 Crenshaw later said that "Monday Morning Rock" was "about this sorta fast-paced life that I lived for a short time.
 I'm sure you've had the experience, where you walk out of the club and find out that it's the next day, that the sun is out, and you didn't know."